Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sources and retrieval dates

 Every factual claim about Czechia's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 1. [1] Telecom Review Europe, O2, T-Mobile and Vodafone to connect rural Czech communities, retrieved 30 May 2026.
 Names the three Czech MNOs, subscriber counts (O2 over six million, T-Mobile 5.4 million, Vodafone over two million), 5G population coverage figures, and the 2025 five-year rural "white spots" agreement.